rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 State machine models can be created in several popular general purpose programming languages (e.g. C++, Java), and Python is most relevant to the ongoing AI Lab projects.

-[Python-statemachine](https://pypi.org/project/python-statemachine/) provides a comprehensive *pip*-accessible library of FSM-specific classes, objects, and functions for Python 3.6+ systems.
+[Python-statemachine](https://pypi.org/project/python-statemachine/) is a *pip*-installable library of FSM-specific classes, objects, and functions for Python 3.6+ systems.
 Object-oriented methods are most suited for building efficient state, transition, and event functions for such autonomous machines.

 ![image](https://github.com/user-attachments/assets/2d8d5e87-7576-4252-8e6c-e321c3454e13)